LukeHeuser/notes/Java/java_basics.md

 * Unicode can be used in a string, simply use the unicode where you wish to place it and it will populate
 * Can be used like a 9th primitive type, however it is not a data type but a class

+The `+` operator means concatenation for strings.

+## Operators , Operatnds, and Expressions

+`Operators` are the special symbols that perform operations on one, two, or three operands and return a result.
+`Operands` is the term used to describe any object that is manipulated by an operator.
+An `Expression` is formed by combining literals, method return values, and operators.